GTA Online loading times are now benefitting from a fan-made fix

 It's not clear when Rockstar will issue the GTA Online patch, but we've been waiting more than six minutes every time we boot up the game, I think we can wait a little longer.

-Expect the update to come in the latest GTA Online patch notes
+Expect the update to come in the latest GTA Online patch notes.

 How to make money fast in GTA Online | GTA Online Solomon Movie Prop | GTA Online new cars | GTA Online fastest cars | GTA Online Lucky Wheel glitch | GTA Online fastest bikes | GTA Online tips | GTA Online playing cards | GTA Online Playing Cards | GTA Online Peyote Plants | GTA Online Serial Killer | How to level up fast in GTA Online | GTA Online Action Figures | GTA Online best paying missions | GTA Online Shark Card

-Alyssa Mercante is an editor and features writer at GamesRadar based out of Brooklyn, NY.
+Alyssa Mercante used to be a features writer at GamesRadar and is now a freelance writer and editor.
 Prior to entering the industry, she got her Masters's degree in Modern and Contemporary Literature at Newcastle University with a dissertation focusing on contemporary indie games.
 She spends most of her time playing competitive shooters and in-depth RPGs and was recently on a PAX Panel about the best bars in video games.
 In her spare time Alyssa rescues cats, practices her Italian, and plays soccer.